Skip to main content

 The S3 lock implementation uses a heartbeat to keep locks alive.
 Once acquired, a background task automatically renews the lock at regular intervals of ttl_secs / 3.
 For example, with the default ttl_secs = 30, the heartbeat runs every 10 seconds.
 This allows the lock to remain valid beyond the initial TTL as long as the lock-holder remains alive.
 If a lock-holder crashes, other instances must wait for the full ttl_secs duration before the lock becomes available for recovery.

-Transient heartbeat failures (connect errors, refresh timeouts, network blips) accumulate up to a small budget (roughly one TTL of slack) before cancelling the in-flight operation.
-Authoritative signals cancel immediately: S3 reports ownership_lost, etag_unavailable, file_disappeared, or max_hold_exceeded; Redis reports ownership_lost (refresh script detected the key was overwritten).
+Transient heartbeat failures (connect errors, refresh timeouts, network blips) accumulate up to a small budget (one heartbeat tick short of the TTL) before cancelling the in-flight operation.
+Authoritative signals cancel immediately: S3 reports ownership_lost, file_disappeared, or max_hold_exceeded; Redis reports ownership_lost (refresh script detected the key was overwritten).
 When the budget is exhausted, the heartbeat emits heartbeat_failure for both backends to flag the cancellation as transient-failure-driven rather than authoritative.

 Locks are released as part of the operation flow: a successful operation releases its lock before returning.
 If the surrounding request or task is cancelled mid-operation, a best-effort background release fires on the current Tokio runtime so the remote lock is freed promptly without waiting on TTL.
 The fallback applies only when a runtime is still available; during process shutdown the lock expires via ttl_secs.